What Time Does The 2023 Grand National Start?

-So the fast and easy answer is, the Grand National 2021 will be on Saturday, April 10th 2021.
+So the fast and easy answer is the Grand National 2023 will be on Saturday, April 15th 2023.
 It will start at 5.15pm and will be live on UK tv on ITV.

 However, on the day of the race, it’s non-stop Grand National all day long.
 And that’s despite plenty of races scheduled ahead of it.

-Grand National Time
+2023 Grand National Time

 For years broadcasters have been trying to optimise the time that the Grand National starts.
 Way back when the BBC had the rights to air the race, it used to start at 3pm.

 By 1999 the race was starting at 3.45pm and that lasted until 2005 when once again the time changed to 4.10pm.

-So it’s been that way for a few years now and combined with the rights going to ITV, the audience has indeed seen a massive boost.
+So it’s been that way for a few years now, and combined with the rights going to ITV, the audience has indeed seen a massive boost.

 What Channel Is The Grand National On?

 ITV recently announced that it has extended its deal to air the Grand National until 2023.
-But the history behind the race and it’s broadcasting is very, very interesting.
+But the history behind the race and its broadcasting is very, very interesting.

 Despite the race being held every year since the late 1800s, it was only first aired on radio in 1927.
 It stayed that way until 1960 when the BBC first aired it on tv.

 With the racing team led by Ed Chamberlain, each year since has seen the figures growing.
 2020 saw new records for those who tuned in to watch Royal Ascot and the Epsom Derby, despite the meetings taking place behind closed doors.

-That of course meant that ITV was very keen to keep hold of the racing and so after quite lengthy negotiations, they secured a new deal that guarantees coverage until 2023.
+That of course meant that ITV was very keen to keep hold of the racing, and so after quite lengthy negotiations, they secured a new deal that guarantees coverage until 2023.

-Who Will Win The 2021 Grand National?
+Who Will Win The 2023 Grand National?

 That said, there are tips available closer to the race.
 There are also plenty of general trends that you can follow to help you whittle down the potential winners.

-That all makes sense when it comes to horse racing, however the Grand National is often as much about luck as anything else.
+That all makes sense when it comes to horse racing, however, the Grand National is often as much about luck as anything else.
 Outsiders can run an amazing race and favourites can stumble at the first fence.

 In terms of odds, the bookmakers are generally a good guide.
-Sure, they need to make money so the odds may not be the most attractive for the best horses but if a horse is 100/1 there’s a good reason.
+Sure, they need to make money, so the odds may not be the most attractive for the best horses, but if a horse is 100/1 there’s a good reason.

 BET £20 AND GET IT BACK AS CASH IF IT LOSES

 New customers only.
-Place your FIRST bet on any Horse Racing market and if it loses we will refund your stake in CASH.
+Place your FIRST bet on any market at odds of min 2.0 (EVS) and if it loses we will refund your stake in CASH.
 Max refund for this offer is £20.
 Only deposits made using cards will qualify for this promotion.
 T&Cs apply.
 18+ begambleaware.org. #ad.
 Please bet responsibly.